William Newmann, Ph.D.

 827 West Franklin Street, Rm 318

-National Security, Presidential Decision Making, East Asian International Relations
+US National Security, Presidential Decision Making, East Asian International Relations, International Security

 William Newmann received his PhD in Public Policy from the Graduate School of Public and International Affairs at the University of Pittsburgh in 1999.
 He earned an MA in Political Science from Drew University in 1985 and a BA Political Science from the University of Pennsylvania in 1983.
 He joined the Political Science Department at VCU in 1992.

 He is also completing his grand tour of presidential libraries.
-He has done research at the Eisenhower, Kennedy, Johnson, Nixon, Ford, Carter, Reagan, and GHW Bush presidential libraries.
+He has done research at the Eisenhower, Kennedy, Johnson, Nixon, Ford, Carter, Reagan, GHW Bush, and Clinton presidential libraries.